mestizaje-casta-ptg_lg.jpg

 ¨And in the lowest compartment of all, the painter presents “barbarian” indigenous people, called mecos.

 ¨Spaniards have the highest social standing, usually appearing in the first panel of each series; across successive scenes, the pairs become darker and increasingly poor.
-Those in the lowest rungs are either those of the most mixed blood or those so 'barbaric' and
+Those in the lowest rungs are either those of the most mixed blood or those so 'barbaric' and 'uncivilized' as to be beyond the realm of mixing.

 ¨